 Helps focusing (Anti-flame mode)

 If you get frustrated with teammates and enemies and type, Raise can help you stay focused.
-Playing with one side will hold you from typing and will help you stay focused.
+Playing with one side will prevent you from typing and will help you stay focused.

-If you want to type timers you can configure the numpad on the whichever side you’re using.
+If you want to type timers you can configure the numpad on whichever side you’re using.

 Raise being ergonomic, why isn't ortholinear?